durbanlegend/thag_rs/README.md

 * Specific features of dependencies may be specified, giving your scripts access to advanced functionality.
 Local path and git dependencies may also be specified, allowing you to access your unpublished crates.
 * A choice of modes - bearing in mind the importance of expressions in Rust:
     * expression mode for small, basic expressions on the fly.
-    * REPL mode offers interactivity, and accepts multi-line expressions since it respects matching braces, brackets, parens and quotes.
+    * REPL mode offers interactivity, and accepts multi-line expressions since it uses bracket matching to wait for closing braces, brackets, parens and quotes.
     * stdin mode accepts larger scripts or programs on the fly, as typed, pasted or piped input.
     * edit mode is stdin mode with the addition of basic TUI (terminal user interface) in-place editing, with or without piped input.
     * the classic script mode runs an .rs file consisting of a valid Rust snippet or program.
 * You can use a shebang to write scripts in Rust.
-* You can even build your own commands, using the `--executable` (`-x`) option.
-This will compile a valid script to an executable command in the Cargo bin directory `<home>/.cargo/bin`.
+* For more speed you can build your own commands, using the `--executable` (`-x`) option.
+This will compile a valid script to a release-optimised executable command in the Cargo bin directory `<home>/.cargo/bin`.
 * `thag_rs` supports a personal library of code samples for reuse.
 The downloadable starter set in the demo subdirectory includes numerous examples from popular crates, as well as original examples including fast big-integer factorial and Fibonacci calculation and prototypes of TUI editing and of the adaptive colour palettes described below.
 * Automatic support for light or dark backgrounds and a 16- or 256- colour palette for different message types, according to terminal capability.
-On Windows, `thag_rs` defaults to basic ANSI-16 colours and dark mode support for reasons beyond my control, but the dark mode colours it uses have been chosen to work well with most light modes.
+Alternatively, you can specify your terminal preferences in a `config.toml` file.
+On Windows, interrogating the terminal is not well supported and tends to cause interference, so in the absence of a `config.toml` file, `thag_rs` defaults to basic ANSI-16 colours and dark mode support.
+However, the dark mode colours it uses have been chosen to work well with most light modes.
 * In some cases you may be able to develop a module of a project individually by giving it its own main method and embedded Cargo dependencies and running it from thag_rs.
 Failing that, you can always work on a minimally modified copy in another location.
-This approach allows you to develop and debug this functionality without having it break your project.
+This approach allows you to develop and debug a new module without having it break your project.
 For example the demo versions of colors.rs and stdin.rs were both prototypes that were fully developed as scripts before being merged into the main `thag_rs` project.

 ## Platform Support
 This crate is designed to be cross-platform and supports MacOS, Linux and Windows.